Welcome to the Siemens - Hallé International Conductors Competition 2026

 The Panel’s decision is final.

-• Applications need to be submitted online by Monday 21st July 2025 13.00 GMT.
+• Applications need to be submitted online by Friday 29th August 2025 at 13:00 GMT.
 Late applications will not be considered.

 • All applicants must be aged 18 or over.